Programme

 H4: Neurodiversity in the General Practice workforce

-Equality, Diversity and Inclusion in General Practice
+Equality, Diversity & Inclusion in General Practice

 With an estimated 15-20% of the population considered to be ‘neurodivergent’, an awareness of neurodiversity in our patients is essential for delivering high-quality care.
 However, we believe that recognising neurodivergence in both our colleagues and ourselves is equally important, for our own wellbeing as well as that of our patients and the workforce as a whole.
 In this session, we will use interactive case studies informed by the lived experience of neurodivergent healthcare staff with Autism, ADHD, Dyslexia and Dyspraxia to explore how to recognise this undervalued group, access individual support and create a more ‘neurodiversity-friendly’ practice environment.